gmp26/sources/resources/G2_RT11/index.md

 ````

-[NRICH RESOURCE](http://nrich.maths.org/5725) adapted to have further levels that allow collection of diamonds lying on circles, and perhaps mixed lines/circles.
+[NRICH RESOURCE](http://nrich.maths.org/5725) adapted to have further levels that allow users to collect diamonds lying on circles, and perhaps mixed lines/circles.